Bug report #801

 I create a layer legend with individual colors for a classification.
 This works fine.
 When I change the color of the first legend row, the layer dissapears.
 This happens only with the 1. classification row.
 When I change the color of the 2. and later color it works fine.

-#2 Updated by Jürgen Fischer almost 13 years ago
+#2 Updated by Jürgen Fischer about 13 years ago

 I can't reproduce that problem on Windows.

 I tried to add a PostGIS polygon layer, assign the unique value renderer in it's properties, select a class field, hit classify and changed the first row.

 Opening the layer's properties again and changing the fill color of the first class row also works fine for me.

 Did you do something else?